Audit Log

 Requesting Computer

-The hostname or IP address of the computer from which the event was initiated.
+The hostname or IP address of the machine from which the event was initiated.
 This can be:

-• Console, if the user performed an action from the console
+• Console, if the user performed an action from there

 • Monitor where the AA/cmdlet was executed